 The registration for each semester courses shall be done in online mode which will commence preferably 10 working days prior to the last working day of the current semester.

-- 7.1.1 After registering for all the courses, the student must attend the classes, satisfy the attendance requirements, earn Continuous Assessment Marks (CAM) and appear for the End Semester Examinations (ESE). - 7.1.2 The opted Elective course will be offered only if the number of students opted for that course is not less than 30.
-However, if the students enrollment in a class is less than 30, the head of the department will decide the elective course.
+7.1.1 After registering for all the courses, the student must attend the classes, satisfy the attendance requirements, earn Continuous Assessment Marks (CAM) and appear for the End Semester Examinations (ESE).

 7.2 Arrear Course Registration